shesek/spark-wallet/README.md

 For the native app to properly communicate with the server, the TLS certificate has to be signed by a CA, or manually added as a user trusted certificate (see above).

-## Mobile "Add to homescreen"
+## Progressive Web App

-Alternatively, thanks to the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), you can get some of the benefits of a native app using the ["Add to homescreen"](https://i.imgur.com/zVe1sOH.png) feature.
+Alternatively, thanks to PWA and the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), you can get some of the benefits of a native app using the ["Add to homescreen"](https://i.imgur.com/zVe1sOH.png) feature.

 This will add a home launcher that opens up in full screen.